np-guard/netpol-analyzer/docs/ingress_analysis.md

 ### Possible warning
-`Route/Ingress specified workload as a backend, but network policies are blocking ingress connections from an arbitrary in-cluster source to this workload.
+`Route/Ingress specified workload as a backend, but network policies are blocking external ingress access by nginx or openshift ingress controllers.
 Connectivity map will not include a possibly allowed connection between the ingress controller and this workload.`

 Since the analysis considers only the mentioned above specific ingress controllers, it checks whether an arbitrary workload in one of the specified namespaces can access the destination workloads specified in Ingress/Route rules.
 If such access is not permitted by network policies, this connection is removed from the report.
-It may be an allowed connection if a network policy specifically allows ingress access to that workload from a specific workload/namespace of the actual different ingress controller installed.
+It may be an allowed connection if a network policy specifically allows ingress access to that workload from a specific workload/namespace of an actual different ingress controller installed.